-Fireworks are a traditional part of enjoying celebrations such as Bonfire Night or New Year but they are the cause of around a thousand serious accidents every year (source: HSE) - it should be remembered that they are dangerous explosives.
+Fireworks are a traditional part of enjoying celebrations such as Bonfire Night or New Year.
+But they are the cause of around 1000 serious accidents every year (source: HSE).
+Remember - they are dangerous explosives.

 The highest number of firework injuries happen at family or private parties.
-Over half of those injuries are to children.
+More than half of those injuries are to children.

 The safest way to enjoy fireworks is to go to an organised event such as the Himley Bonfire.